bfad/rope/docs/source/api/utilities.rst

     encodes the plaintext with the salt in RIPEMD160 hash the specified number of iterations and then returns the whole thing in hexadecimal.

+.. method:: rope_randomAlphaNumeric(len::integer)

+    Returns the specified number of random characters - each being one of 0-9, a-z, or A-Z

 .. method:: rope_randomASCII(len::integer)

     Returns the specified number of random characters - each character is from the